cosmos/sdk-tutorials/b9lab-content/3-main-concepts/09-protobuf.md

 ### Working with Protocol Buffers

-Define a data structure in a `.proto` file.
+The `.proto` file is used to define a data structure.
 This is a normal text file with descriptive syntax.
 Data is represented as a message containing name-value pairs called fields.
-Compile your Protobuf Schema. `.protoc` generates data access classes with accessors for each field in your preferred language according to command-line options.
+To compile your Protobuf Schema, the `.protoc` file generates data access classes with accessors for each field in your preferred language according to command-line options.
 Accessors include serializing, deserializing and parsing.

 ## Protobuf Basics for Go